AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/ResponseAndCorrelation.md

 \end{align}
 $$

-To make sense of this formula, use the Kramers--Krönig relation \eqref{res_KK} to write
+To make sense of this formula, use the Kramers--Kronig relation \eqref{res_KK} to write

 $$
 \begin{align}